Gaurav9540/aws-interview-questions/README.md

      - we can create NACL at subnet level
      - we can add allow as well as deny rule in NACL
      - mostly use in complex scenarios

+  - if we create an NACL all the Inbound and Outbound rules are by default deny
+  - but the by default NACL all the Inbound and Outbound rules are by default allow

 <hr>

 **10. What is CloudFront ?** <br>